hauptem/F5-Multisite-Dashboard/iCall Datagroup Sync/README.md

 ### Install the Restore Script

 The restore script provides datagroup recovery capabilities using dashboard-pool-sync backup files in the event that an administrator desires to revert to a previous dashboard datagroup configuration.
+This process is only applicable if the backup feature has been enabled.

 **Create the restore script:**